Arithmetic-Power-Geometry/WormholeLab/README.md

 > **Build it.
 Observe it.
 Challenge it.
 Try to prove it wrong.**

-WormholeLab is an open-source, browser-based research and educational environment for exploring how hypothetical wormhole geometries could be modeled, translated into observable consequences, compared with conventional alternatives, and subjected to explicit falsification tests.
+WormholeLab is an open-source, browser-based research and educational environment for exploring how hypothetical wormhole geometries can be modeled, translated into observable consequences, compared with conventional alternatives, and subjected to explicit falsification tests.

-It is the computational companion to *Perhaps Distance Was Never the Distance: Wormholes and the Search for Hidden Connections in Spacetime*.
+The software grew from the conceptual questions developed in *Perhaps Distance Was Never the Distance: Wormholes and the Search for Hidden Connections in Spacetime* and is accompanied by *WormholeLab: From Wonder to Test: A Story-Driven Companion to Building, Observing, Challenging, and Reproducing Wormhole Inference*.

 WormholeLab does **not** claim that an astrophysical wormhole has been detected.
 Every result is conditional on the selected model, approximations, priors, nuisance assumptions, synthetic or supplied data, and implemented numerical methods.